Student Handbook & Policies

 In accepting admission to Lynchburg College, a student agrees to learn and abide by all College policies and procedures.
 Upon participation in an activity to begin one’s first semester at Lynchburg College (e.g., check-in, Hornet Days, January orientation, or class attendance), an admitted applicant is considered a student.
 From this point of matriculation through degree completion (or withdrawal from the College), any report of alleged misconduct may be addressed as a violation of the Lynchburg College Honor and Student Conduct Codes, even if the student was temporarily not taking class at the time of the incident (e.g., during leaves of absence or holiday and summer breaks).
 The Honor and Student Conduct Codes apply to students' behavior on campus, within the city of Lynchburg, in the surrounding counties of Amherst, Appomattox, Bedford, and Campbell, and anywhere when participating in a College program/event or acting in the capacity of a Lynchburg College student.

 In addition to controlling their own behavior, students are expected to do their utmost to help maintain a high level of conduct among fellow students.
 College policies are set forth in writing to give students general notice of prohibited conduct; they are not designed to define misconduct in exhaustive terms and should be read broadly.

-When a violation of College policy is believed to have occurred, the alleged infraction is reviewed by appropriate College officials or members of the student judiciary.
+When a violation of College policy is believed to have occurred, the alleged infraction is reviewed by appropriate College officials or members of the student judicial board.
 If a student is found responsible for violating the Honor and Student Conduct Codes, sanctions are issued to facilitate the positive growth and development of the student and to maintain effective learning and residential environments on campus.